Home - Bookapy Book Preview

 “I will,” Darras nodded as her presence left him for the moment.

-“Erren, goddess of light, bless this inn,” he spoke clearly before taking a seat at a table in the corner where he could not be flanked, an old habit of his.
+“Erren, goddess of light, bless this inn,” he spoke clearly before sitting at a table in the corner where he could not be flanked, an old habit of his.

-Pelna brought out a flagon of ale first and then followed it up with a bowl of meat stew with a large cob of hard bread and a lump of cheese.
+Pelna first brought out a flagon of ale and followed it up with a bowl of meat stew with a large cob of hard bread and a lump of cheese.

 “Thank you, Pelna.
 This looks and smells good,” Darras informed her with a warm smile as she did so.